-We are also developing nebulized ensifentrine for the treatment of patients with CF. We believe ensifentrine, if approved, has the potential to become a novel treatment option for these patients.
+Verona has completed a pilot Phase 2 study in CF patients , the results of which support the continued development of ensifentrine as a possible new treatment for CF patients.
+We believe ensifentrine, if approved, has the potential to become a novel treatment option for these patients.
 We may also explore, alone or with a collaborator, the development of ensifentrine to treat asthma and other respiratory diseases.

-We believe there is a need for nebulized therapies for COPD, as well as more convenient handheld inhalers such as a dry powder inhaler, or DPI, or pressurized metered-dose inhaler, or pMDI.
+We believe there is a need for nebulized therapies for COPD, as well as more convenient handheld inhalers such as a DPI or a pressurized metered-dose inhaler, or MDI.
 Initially, we are developing ensifentrine in a nebulized formulation for the maintenance treatment of COPD patients.
-Patients with moderate to severe COPD, who tend to suffer more frequent symptoms and exacerbations, generally prefer treatment with a nebulizer as they view its perceived benefits, including greater confidence in effective drug administration and a reduced need to visit health care providers, as outweighing its perceived disadvantages, which include length of treatment administration and required cleaning.
+Patients with moderate to severe COPD, who tend to suffer more frequent symptoms and exacerbations, may prefer treatment with a nebulizer as they view its perceived benefits, including greater confidence in effective drug administration and a reduced need to visit health care providers, as outweighing its perceived disadvantages, which include length of treatment administration (which may take approximately 5 minutes) and required nebulizer device cleaning.
+Furthermore, nebulizers may be more appropriate for certain groups of patients who may struggle to use an inhaler effectively.

-We also are developing ensifentrine in both DPI, and pMDI, formulations for the maintenance treatment of COPD.
-Handheld DPI and pMDI devices are the most common forms of drug delivery in non-hospitalized patients with COPD and are well suited for maintenance therapy.
+We also are developing ensifentrine in both DPI and MDI formulations for the maintenance treatment of COPD.
+In August 2019 we announced positive results from a Phase 2, two-part clinical trial evaluating a DPI formulation of ensifentrine in COPD patients.
+The trial showed clinically and statistically significant improvements in FEV $1$ following one week of treatment, compared to placebo, with a dose-dependent improvement over the dose range of 0.15 mg, 500 mg, 1500 mg and 3 mg ensifentrine.
+Handheld DPI and MDI devices are the most common forms of drug delivery in non-hospitalized COPD patients, and are well suited for maintenance therapy.
 About 5.5 million COPD patients in the United States are believed to use such devices.
-We believe the development of DPI and pMDI formulations has the potential to substantially increase the market opportunity for ensifentrine, if approved, for the maintenance treatment of COPD.

-In addition, we may explore the development of ensifentrine in DPI and pMDI formulations for the treatment of asthma and other respiratory diseases.
+We believe the development of DPI and MDI formulations has the potential to substantially increase the market opportunity for ensifentrine, if approved, for the maintenance treatment of COPD.
+In addition, we may explore the development of ensifentrine in DPI and MDI formulations for the treatment of asthma and other respiratory diseases.

-DEVELOPMENT OF NEBULIZED ENSIFENTRINE
+DEVELOPMENT OF ENSIFENTRINE